rjenez/w251-final-project-livestalk/test_map/README.md

 single_row_df["cow_count"] = 5
 ```

-3. Keep appending to a global dataframe as the images stream in and then call the build_map() bethod from map_ui.py
+3. Keep appending to a global dataframe as the images stream in and then call the build_map() method from map_ui.py

 ```
 build_map(global_df, img_dir="Basalt_4_HOLDOUT_SET/")